 We are exploring how categories in language and thought are formed and how they relate and impact on each other in the domain of colour categorisation.
-Further, we are exploring how these categories are expressed in the brain.
 This work is funded by the European Research Council and is in collaboration with Alexandra Clifford at Surrey and led by Anna Franklin at the University of Sussex.
+A particular focus of the work at Surrey is on the mapping between colour categories, symbolic colour associations and their influence on cognition and behaviour.

 Director of ILLUME: The Faculty Centre for Creativity Research